 Alistair MacDonald’s works are out there!
-They have been performed in concert in Aberdeen, Arras, Berkeley, Birmingham, Clermont-Ferrand, Edinburgh, Glasgow, Kraków, Leicester, Liverpool, London, Montréal, New York City, San Francisco, São Paulo and Sheffield…
+They have been performed in concert in Aberdeen, Arras, Berkeley, Birmingham, Clermont-Ferrand, Edinburgh, Gainesville, Glasgow, Kraków, Leicester, Liverpool, London, Montréal, New York City, Paris, San Francisco, São Paulo and Sheffield…

 Alistair MacDonald is a composer, performer and sound artist.
 His work draws on a wide range of influences reflecting his interest in improvisation, transformation of sound, and space.
 Many of his works are made in collaboration with other artists from a range of media, and explore a range of contexts beyond the concert hall, often using interactive technology.